Pavement Analysis and Design

-- Maintainability: recommendations of systems and products that will reduce maintenance costs over the lifespan of the project.
+- Maintainability: recommendations of systems and products that will reduce pavement maintenance costs over the lifespan of the project.

 Value Engineering for Paving and Construction

-Value engineering in paving and construction is the analysis of value vs function of the products, materials and services being used on a project.
+Pavement Analysis and Design in paving and construction is the analysis of value vs function of the products, materials and services being used on a project.
 This generally means either cutting cost without losing quality or functionality, or, improving quality or functionality while keeping costs the same.
 Eagle Paving considers value engineering to be a necessary step in any design and construction process.